Experts' call for Europe-wide media watchdogs alarms publishers

 In the wake of the Leveson inquiry, British Prime Minister David Cameron, who opposes statutory regulation, urged newspaper bosses to come up with an effective system of self-regulation.

-British actor Hugh Grant, a vocal critic of the British tabloid press, visited Kroes In June 2012 to lobby in favor of pan-European regulation of newspapers.
+British actor Hugh Grant, a vocal critic of the British tabloid press, visited Kroes In June 2012 to lobby in favour of pan-European regulation of newspapers.